KassiaL/Defigma_Web_Server/README.md

 1. Download the `.exe` file from the [Releases](../../releases) page
 2. Launch the web server using the command:

+   **Manual Launch:**

    ```bash
    ./zephyr_web_server.exe D:\defold_projects\Futdits
    ```

    > Replace the second argument with your Defold project path

+   **Double-Click Launch:**

+   - Use the included batch script from the releases [Releases](../../releases) for easy double-click execution
+   - No command line required!

+   **Auto-Start with Windows:**

+   - Set up automatic startup using Windows Task Scheduler
+   - Server starts automatically when you log into Windows
+   - No manual intervention needed

 3. In Figma, click the **"Send to Web Server"** button in the plugin interface
 4. ✅ All required files will automatically save to their designated directories